yarongyu159970/cardiac-ct-phenotyping/docs/methods.md

 Phenotype-by-medication interactions are tested by likelihood-ratio comparison of ridge Cox models with and without the interaction term, with Benjamini–Hochberg adjustment within cohort and endpoint.
 Cumulative incidence by phenotype and Gray's tests use `cmprsk`.
-Inter-method agreement of segment PCBV and TTP is quantified by ICC(A,1) over pooled segments with a patient-cluster bootstrap.